 National Surgical Technologist Certification

 To become certified, you will need to take and pass the certification exam given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-To be eligible to take the exam you must first complete a surgical technology educational program that is accredited.
+To be eligible to take the exam you must first complete a surgical technology education program that is accredited.
 Once certified, you will need to take 15 hours of continued education every year to remain certified.
-The only testing center that administers the NBSTSA exam in Vermont is in Burlington.
+The only testing center that administers the NBSTSA exam in Vermont is Burlington.

-Surgical Technology School Options in Vermont
+Surgical Technology Programs in Vermont

 If you are considering taking the national certification exam and working as a certified surgical technologist (CST), you must first attend an educational surgical technology program that has been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 Presently, however, Vermont does not offer any accredited surgical technology programs.